Doctor of Pharmacy (Pharm.D.) Program

 - Pharmacy College Admission Test (PCAT): The PCAT is required for applying to the DKICP.
 Select PCAT code 104 to send score to PharmCAS.
 DO NOT send scores directly to UH Hilo.
 Scores sent directly to UH Hilo will not be reviewed or considered.
-Applicants are encouraged to take the PCAT in July or September of the application year or earlier.
-January 2016 PCAT scores will be reviewed, however chances to receive an interview and subsequent offer are reduced significantly if a candidate has not taken the PCAT before January 2016.
-Results of PCAT exams taken prior to 2011 will not be considered.
+Results of PCAT exams taken prior to 2012 will not be considered.

-Early Decision Deadline (September 8, 2015): DKICP will participate in the PharmCas Early Decision Program which is a binding option for applicants who have decided that a particular pharmacy degree program is their first choice and that they will enroll if accepted.
+Early Decision Deadline (September 6, 2016): DKICP will participate in the PharmCas Early Decision Program which is a binding option for applicants who have decided that a particular pharmacy degree program is their first choice and that they will enroll if accepted.
 As an Early Decision applicant, you can apply to only one pharmacy degree program.
-Eligible applicants will be invited to an in-person interview in Hilo during the month of October.
+Eligible applicants will be invited for an interview during the month of October.
 You may be offered early admission, denied admission, or deferred to regular applicant status.
 If you are offered admission as an Early Decision applicant, you are obligated to accept the offer and you will not be permitted to apply to other PharmCAS institutions.
 If, however, you are denied admission as an Early Decision applicant or deferred to regular applicant status, you may apply to other PharmCAS institutions for an additional fee.
-Early decision applicants will receive an admission decision by October 23, 2015
+Early decision applicants will receive an admission decision by October 21, 2016